 Weight loss procedures such as lap band and gastric bypass help patients lose a considerable amount of weight.
 Despite the health benefits of massive weight loss, some patients get discouraged because of severe skin laxity that can result from the weight loss.
 A post bariatric body lift (or plastic surgery after weight loss) can be the solution.

 Every patient’s body is different.
 The most common areas that the body shows severe skin laxity and sagging are the abdomen, inner thighs, arms, back and breasts.
-The procedures must be tailored for the individual needs of the patient.
+The post bariatric body lift procedure must be tailored for the individual needs of the patient.

 A preoperative healthy BMI is important for weight loss body contour surgery.
 Morbid obesity patients have increased surgery risks.
 Deep vein thrombosis (DVT), pulmonary embolus (PE), sleep apnea, infection and delayed wound healing are all related to morbidly obese patients, so weight loss and medical consultation and clearance are essential prior to surgery.